How to add allergen info to your menu (EU 1169/2011 guide for restaurants)

 - [ ] Tag every dish with the 14 allergen categories

-- [ ] Use a digital menu, a written document, or both — never verbal-only
+- [ ] Use a digital menu, a written document, or both — never staff memory alone

-- [ ] Train staff on the SOP for allergen questions
+- [ ] Train staff on the workflow for allergen questions

 - [ ] When recipes change, update the menu before service

-- [ ] Add a cross-contamination disclaimer if your kitchen has shared risk
+- [ ] Add a cross-contamination note only when it is accurate for your kitchen

-If you want allergen compliance off your operations checklist, start a free Qarte trial.
-Import your menu, tag in minutes, and ship a compliant public menu the same day.
+If you want allergen work off your operations checklist, start a free Qarte trial.
+Import your menu, tag allergens in minutes, and publish a clearer, easier-to-maintain public menu the same day.